Type Traits module

 - Determines if the type of

-is the same as the given type. - #define cnx_types_equal_vs(value1, value2)
+valueis the same as the given type. - #define cnx_types_equal_vs(value1, value2)

 - Determines if the type of

-is the same as the type ofvalue2
+value1is the same as the type ofvalue2 - #define cnx_type_as_string(T)

 - Converts the given type to a string literal.